-“Roger and Sandy at Episode Ltd were a great in helping us achieve not only one but two ISO standards 9001:2015 and 14001:2015.
+“Roger and Sandy at Episode Ltd were a great in helping us achieve not only one but three ISO standards 9001:2015, 14001:2015 and ISO 45001.
 Episode were extremely helpful from the onset, they were able to break down the ISO standard so they were easily comprehensible and well applied to our business in a sustainable manner.
 They are a company that offers a guaranteed certification at the end of the process and they delivered it.
 I believe that the work completed during this process was key to us having won the Leeds Bid contract.”

 Harvey Mills, Managing Director

 Forge Waste & Recycling started trading in November 2010.
 The company was started by Harvey and Fraser Mills with the aim to offer a competitive and flexible waste management service with an emphasis on making recycling easy.

 As a result of the growth of its business, Forge Waste & Recycling engaged Episode to work with them achieving the ISO 9001 quality management, ISO 14001 environmental management and ISO 45001 health and safety management certification.

 They quickly came to realise that Episode’s approach, focusing on the business benefits of a robust, operational, management system, meant they had a great basis from which to grow the business in a planned, strategic way.

 Forge Waste & Recycling is a local company with a depot and head office team of in Leeds, West Yorkshire.
 They offer a range of services from waste management, waste collection and recycling services.

 The company has 15 state of the art vehicles in house and they currently service all of West Yorkshire, and are expanding into to other countries.